Gallery 1957 is proud to present our annual Accra Cultural Week.

 Private Events

-The dinner was held in Cedar Garden, Kempinski Hotel, Gold Coast, Accra accompanied by a live music performance by legendary Ghanaian musician Gyedu-Blay Ambolley & his Sekondi Band.
+The dinner, held at Cedar Garden in Kempinski Hotel, Gold Coast, Accra, was accompanied by a captivating live performance from the legendary Ghanaian musician Gyedu-Blay Ambolley & his Sekondi Band, adding an unforgettable musical element to the evening's festivities.

 Talks & Forums